camilleyong/leads-tracker/README.md

-# Chrome Extention Leads Tracker
+# Chrome Extension Leads Tracker

 ## Description
-Created a Google Chrome extention where is allows users to keep track of their favorite links.
+Created a Google Chrome extension where is allows users to keep track of their favorite links.
 I have used Chrome API, Javascript, HTML, and CSS.

 ## Table of Contents